 Standards: The upper three petals of the flower.

-Style Arms: Small segments inside hear of flower, above the beards.
+Style Arms: Small segments inside heart of flower, above the beards.

 Substance: The thickness of the petals.

 Variegata: Yellow or near yellow standards with deeper falls which may be either varied or solid in tone of brown or purple.

 Launch their Iris and Daylily garden with a Gift Certificate!

 Planning your Spring vacation?
 Looking for a lovely Mother's Day outing or a new picnic venue?
 Visit us during Bloom Season!
 Click here for more details.